nikolchaa/SQLcord/README.md

 # 🥏 SQLcord - SQL prompts inside Discord (Rust)

-Play around with SQL inside Discord.
+A Discord bot for executing SQL commands in a fun and educational way.
 This project maps:

 - Databases -> Discord categories (named `db_<name>`)
 - Tables -> Channels inside the category